Republicans hopeful Senate will acquit Trump in impeachment trial as early as Friday | CBC News

 Evidence is hearsay: Trump's lawyers

-Responding to a question by top Senate Democrat Chuck Schumer, lead House prosecutor Adam Schiff said there would be no way to have a fair trial without witnesses.
+Responding to a question by Schumer, lead House prosecutor Adam Schiff said there would be no way to have a fair trial without witnesses.

 "And when you have a witness as plainly relevant as John Bolton who goes to the heart of the most serious and most egregious of the president's misconduct, who has volunteered to come and testify — to turn him away, to look the other way, I think is deeply at odds with being an impartial juror," Schiff said.